dzienisz/CV/README.md

 I was Editor in Chief of Student Media Organization TVPW (about 80 active participants).
 We make commercials, live streams and many, many more.
 Check our work [here](www.tvpw.pl)

-I kida like animals 😐 I had a turtle 🐢 but now I have 🐈.
+I kinda like animals 😐 I had a turtle 🐢 but now I have 🐈.